 When on the Mediterranean diet, the main foods to avoid are heavily processed foods and foods containing added sugar and refined carbohydrates.
 Here is a more specific list:

 - Foods that list sugar as an ingredient like ice cream, candies and sodas

 - Food made from refined grains and wheat, which includes pasta and white bread

 - Foods filled with trans-fat that are usually present in margarine and other processed foods

 - Processed meats such as hot dogs and sausages

-- Highly processed foods with a long list of ingredients that has chemical sounding names as well as labels such as ‘diet’ or ‘low-fat’
+- Highly processed foods with a long list of ingredients that have chemical-sounding names as well as labels, such as ‘diet’ or ‘low-fat’

 - Refined oils such as soybean and canola oil

 The Bottom Line

 The Mediterranean diet doesn’t just provide a tasty way to drink, eat and live, but is also one of the healthiest diets known to man.
 For thousands of years, this diet has proven beneficial for a host of health concerns, including cognitive impairment, cancer, heart issues, weight loss, mood swings and type 2 diabetes.